zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 Given a path name `is_missing?` tests whether the exception was raised due to that particular file (except perhaps for the ".rb" extension).

-For example, when an action of `ArticlesController` is called Rails tries to load `articles_helper.rb`, but that file may not exist.
-That's fine, the helper module is not mandatory so Rails silences a load error.
+For example, when an action of `ArticlesController` is called Zoisite tries to load `articles_helper.rb`, but that file may not exist.
+That's fine, the helper module is not mandatory so Zoisite silences a load error.
 But it could be the case that the helper module does exist and in turn requires another library that is missing.
-In that case Rails must reraise the exception.
+In that case Zoisite must reraise the exception.
 The method `is_missing?` provides a way to distinguish both cases:

 ```ruby
 def default_helper_module!